-Strong road and rail links to
+Strong road and rail links to London, Scotland and elsewhere in the north Weaknesses

 An ageing population means services, such as health and public transport, face especially high provision costs.
-Recruitment of workers can be a challenae across all sectors, but especially for low-paying or specialist roles, given high living costs.
+Recruitment of workers can be a challenge across all sectors, but especially for low-paying or specialist roles, given high living costs.